atonizzo/seatalk_wifi/README.md

 is a 12 Volt connection to the battery

 ## Hardware
-The hardware is made up of a simple board with pads to connect to to a 12V source on one side and to a Seatalk connector on the other (see PCB layout pictures below).
+The hardware is a simple board with pads designed to connect to to a 12V source on one side (typically a switched and fused boat battery) and to a Seatalk connector on the other
+(see <a href="### PCB Layout">PCB layout pictures</a>).
 The board supplies 12V to power the target instrument so that the only connection needed for the system to work is a 12V from the boat electrical panel.

 The circuit is not fused and it is expected that a 1A fused be provided during the installation.

 ### Schematic
 ![Seatalk_wifi Schematic](pictures/seatalk_wifi.svg)